Rakon: History

 Rakon was founded on 4 April 1967 by Warren Robinson.
 Robinson had previously operated a business manufacturing marine radios, Marlin Electronics.
-These marine radios required between 6-12 quartz crystals with each region within New Zealand requiring a different set of frequencies.
+These marine radios required between 6 and 12 quartz crystals with each region within New Zealand requiring a different set of frequencies.

 The only source for these crystals was the NZPO (New Zealand Post Office), and delivery times were often measured in months, which was an ongoing problem for Robinson in his ability to supply his radios.
 Warren Robinson realising there was an opportunity to compete with the NZPO sold Marlin Electronics to Autocrat Radio and went on to found Rakon Industries (RIL) a few years later (1967).
 Initially, the New Zealand government blocked Robinson's application to import crystal manufacturing equipment as they didn't wish there to be undue competition to the post office, however by 1967 Robinson was able to secure an import license for the equipment and started manufacturing quartz crystals, in his garage, to supply the local radio market.

 Early growth

-By supplying quality crystals on short lead-times, Rakon grew quickly, riding the wave of growth in the radio-communications industry.
 By 1971, Rakon had moved into its own premises and employed over 30 staff; it had also begun exporting the crystals to Australia and South East Asia.
 In 1972 Warren Robinson set up a second manufacturing plant in Singapore to supply the growing markets of Thailand, Malaysia, Philippines and Taiwan.

 Crystal crash

-Around 1980, Warren Robinson's eldest son, Brent Robinson, joined Rakon as Managing Director.
+Around 1980, Warren Robinson's eldest son, Brent Robinson, joined Rakon as managing director.
 Brent was made responsible for the crystal manufacturing business, while Warren focused on his other expanding business, Rakon Computers, which at the time owned the distribution rights for Unix in Australia and New Zealand.

 Around this time, a new technology began being widely adopted in radio designs, frequency synthesis.
 This meant that rather than a radio requiring a pair of crystals for every frequency (one for transmit and a second for receive), only one single crystal was required.
-The impact of this was that Rakon's core crystal business was in rapid decline, with the total market size shrinking to a mere 10% of its previous size.
+The impact of this was that Rakon's core crystal business was in rapid decline, with the total market size shrinking to 10% of its previous size.